Zadorozhnyi/EarlyNativeInitPoC/README.md

 This project demonstrates how to execute a custom native C++ function **before** any Java/Kotlin code - even **before** the `Application` constructor - using `ContentProvider` and `__attribute__((constructor))` in native code.

+A new feature was added demonstrating that the early_function() executes immediately after a device reboot, even before the user unlocks the device.
+It includes real logcat output confirming:

+1. Native code runs before Application or Activity
+2. The app handles Direct Boot and locked-device scenarios
+3. MainActivity is correctly launched afterward

+This proves the solution meets the early execution, Direct Boot, and scalability requirements.
 ---

 ## Key Features